 Seal – Sealing the ends of the wood will help with the warping of your wood for your wood signs.
 The end of the wood is most susceptible to moisture and if sealed with acrylic paint can help prevent warping.
 This is a simple solution and recommended especially if you’re storing your wood for periods of time.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“

 Straightening Fix Warped Basics To Get Flat

-In my research I found many different techniques which would straighten or flatten warp wood for your wood signs.
-Now we know what causes warped wood and some ways to prevent what do we do if we already have some warped wood for our wood signs.
+In my research, I found many different techniques which would straighten or flatten warp wood for your wood signs.
+Now we know what causes warped wood and some ways to prevent it what do we do if we already have some warped wood for our wood signs.

 There are many opinions on this subject and they vary.
 My goal was to go through and pick a couple of the techniques which would apply to wood for wood signs.

-Laying the Sun – Take the warp wood and place outside, not on the ground, and let the sunlight remove the moisture.
+Laying the Sun – Take the warped wood and place it outside, not on the ground, and let the sunlight remove the moisture.
 This does work well I have done this several times.
-Be careful not leave out there to long as it may remove to much of the moisture and warp the opposite direction.
+Be careful not to leave it out there too long as it may remove too much moisture and warp in the opposite direction.

 Monitor the wood during the time you are doing so and you will notice it will move back to a flattened state.
 This may not remove the total warp but will definitely work well to remove most of the warp.

-A more less technical technique is to use a hair dryer to apply heat the board.
+A less technical technique is to use a hairdryer to apply heat to the board.
 Monitor the warp as you apply the heat applying to the wood and slowly watch the warp remove.
 Although this method is simple it can be quite effective if you are patient with removing the warp in your wood for your wood sign.

 Plainer – If you have a little room in the dimension of the wood for your wood sign you can use a planer to level out the piece of wood.
 This technique I found to be the most obvious but also the most controversial.